tadgeobrien/Hive-Monitor/README.md

 * [LiFePO4 Battery](https://www.amazon.com/LiFePO4-Battery-Miady-Rechargeable-Maintenance-Free/dp/B089VXSBC6/?th=1) similar to this?
 * [Crowd Supply makerPower Solar](https://www.sparkfun.com/products/16352) seems like the right fit.
 Only question is how would it be designed for a lead battery vs. the lithium iron?
 * [SparkFun Sunny Buddy - MPPT Solar Charger](https://www.sparkfun.com/products/12885) Would this work at all?
 Designed for a single cell LiPo battery.
+* May need to have a lenght of cable for powering things.
+Not sure how I would do this.
+Most likely send the power from the panel to the inverter close to the actual sensors.